ksahlin/optimal_k/README.md

 # Test run

-We force the program to build the idex and then exit (notice that we set k > K)
+We force the program to build the index and then exit (notice that we set k > K)

 	../../bin/optimal-k -r frag_1.fastq,frag_2.fastq -o metrics_file -k 2 -K 1 -b

-Then we run again for more abunances by loading the index
+We now run it for more abunances (the index is now loaded from disk)

 	../../bin/optimal-k -r frag_1.fastq,frag_2.fastq -o metrics_file -a 1 -A 5